karlstolley/drc-accessible-images/README.md

 ## ARIA Attributes

-But it’s possible to enhance HTML5’s native structural associations between `<figure>` and `<figcaption>`, as well as point to related content elsewhere on the page, by including [Accessible Rich Internet Application (ARIA) attributes](http://www.w3.org/TR/wai-aria/states_and_properties).
+It’s possible to enhance HTML5’s native structural associations between `<figure>` and `<figcaption>`, as well as point to related content elsewhere on the page, by including [Accessible Rich Internet Application (ARIA) attributes](http://www.w3.org/TR/wai-aria/states_and_properties).
 ARIA attributes are in active development by the W3C’s Web Accessibility Initiative group, the same group responsible for the Web Content Accessibility Guidelines mentioned above.
 There is also a specification in development for [ARIA in HTML](http://www.w3.org/TR/html-aria/), which when complete will clarify the use of ARIA alongside HTML’s native semantics.
 But there is no need to wait for that specification.
 ARIA can be used in HTML immediately.

-The first ARIA attribute to enhance the example code in this post is [`aria-labelledby`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-labelledby) (note the British English spelling of *labelled*, with two Ls).
-The value of that attribute must be a unique ID assigned to some other element whose contents labels the image.
-In this case, the brief `<figcaption>` serves as the label, so I’ve added `id="flower-caption"` to it, and then written `flower-caption` as the value of `aria-labelledby` on the `<figure>` element:
+The first ARIA attribute to enhance the example code I’ve been writing so far is [`aria-labelledby`](http://www.w3.org/TR/wai-aria/states_and_properties#aria-labelledby) (note the British English spelling of *labelled*, with two Ls).
+The value of that attribute must be a unique identifier assigned using the `id` attribute on some other element whose contents labels the image.
+In this case, the brief caption serves as the label, so I’ve added `id="flower-caption"` to `<figcaption>`, and then written `flower-caption` as the value of `aria-labelledby` on the `<figure>` element:

     <figure class="photo" aria-labelledby="flower-caption">
       <img src="flowers.jpg" alt="Photo of flowers." />